Memorial Day Good Turn

 - Check the forecast before you head out.
 Bring rain gear, if necessary.
 The event is held rain or shine.

 - Make sure you bring plenty of water for you and your Scouts.
 There is little, to no, shade on the National Guard Base or the Cemetery.
+It’s also a good idea to bring hats and sunscreen.

 - Damaged Flags should not be placed on a site.
 Instead please return damaged flags to a flag box.